 Overall Ratings

-Our critique service relies solely on our rubrics.
-We ask our judges to mark if an item is gold, silver, or bronze level work, and to provide substantial written feedback on the rubric criteria.
-Your publication does not compete against any other publication, only against the scorebook as printed.
+Our critique service relies on our rubrics (linked below).
+Our judges mark whether an item is gold, silver, or bronze and provide substantial written feedback based on the rubric criteria.
+Your publication does not compete against other publications and is evaluated only by the published scorebook.
 We provide three levels of awards as explained below.

 Item/Category Ratings